dice-group/sparql-query-tools/README.md

 ## Tools

 - `sparql_result_analysis`: Queries a triple store and provides info and metrics on the results.
-Creates a folder with the resulting json files and a CSV file containing the infos and metrics about the querying and results.
+Creates a folder with the resulting json files, and a CSV file containing the infos and metrics about the querying and results.

 ## Install

-from git repoitory:
+From git repository:
 ```
 git clone https://github.com/dice-group/sparql-query-tools.git
 cd sparql-query-tools